purescript/spago/README.md

 $ spago run -p package-name  -m Module.Containing.Main -- arg1 arg2
 ```

 Oof!
-That's a lot to run a command.
-If you configure these parameters in the package's configuration file's `package.run` section, you don't have to supply them at the command line.
+That's a lot of typing.
+Fortunately it's possible to configure most of these parameters in the `package.run` section of your configuration file, so you don't have to supply them at the command line.

-See [here](#the-configuration-file) for more info about this, but it allows us to instead write.
+See [here](#the-configuration-file) for more info about this, but it allows us to instead write:

 ```console
 # module defined